SandorTeleki/russian-travel/README.md

 # Project: Russian Travel

 ### Project description:
 Project about a trip across Russia.
 Project mockup was provided through Figma.
-Written in Russian and English Supports screenwidths: 320, 768, 1024 and 1280px.
+Written in Russian and English.
+Supports screenwidths: 320, 768, 1024 and 1280px.
 Using: grid, flex, transition, opacity and hover.

 ### Technologies used: